Clandestine Immigration and Naval Museum presents ships, submarines, and other technology used by the Navy and immigration.

 Af Al Pi Chen Clandestine Immigration Ship

-“Af Al Pi Chen” (which translates to “Nevertheless”), is a clandestine immigration ship.
-This ship originally was a British Tank landing craft (Royal Navy Mark 2 Tank Landing Craft in World War II).
-HaMossad LeAliyah Bet purchased it and used as a clandestine immigration ship.
+“Af Al Pi Chen” (which translates to “Nevertheless”) is a clandestine immigration ship.
+This ship was initially a British Tank landing craft (Royal Navy Mark 2 Tank Landing Craft in World War II).
+HaMossad LeAliyah Bet purchased it and used it as a clandestine immigration ship.

-When you exit the building you are above ground level (second floor).
+You are above ground level (second floor) when you exit the building.
 And here is Af Al Pi Chen:

 You can climb on top of the ship and explore different levels.
 Here we are on the top deck:

 To understand the name of this vessel, we need to know the story of SS Exodus.

 Exodus 1947 was a ship that carried 4,500 Jewish immigrants from France to British Mandatory Palestine on July 11, 1947.
 Most were Holocaust survivors who had no legal immigration certificates for Palestine.
 The ship was boarded by the British in international waters, killing three on board and injuring some ten.
 The ship was taken to Haifa, where ships were waiting to return the Jews to refugee camps in Europe.